osuripple/website-docs/en/faq.md

 -----------------------

 - **How do I play on the normal osu! again?**
-- Close osu!, run the switcher and turn it off by clicking the **On/Off** button
+- Close osu!, run the switcher and click the **Switch to osu!** button

 -----------------------

-- **My switcher is off but when I open osu.ppy.sh in my browser I get redirected to ripple's website!**
+- **My switcher is off but when I open osu.ppy.sh in my browser I get an error or I get redirected to ripple's website!**
-- Make sure the switcher is off, then empty your browser cache.
+- Make sure the switcher is off, then empty your browser cache and restart your browser.
 [Google it](http://lmgtfy.com/?q=How+to+empty+browser+cache) if you don't know how to do it.

 -----------------------